apache/druid/docs/content/development/extensions-contrib/azure.md

 # Microsoft Azure

+To use this extension, make sure to [include](../../operations/including-extensions.html) `druid-azure-extensions` extension.

 ## Deep Storage

 [Microsoft Azure Storage](http://azure.microsoft.com/en-us/services/storage/) is another option for deep storage.
 This requires some additional druid configuration.